Investor Relations

 【Principle 4-8.
 Effective use of Independent Outside Directors】

-(1)Tamron appoints independent outside directors with management experience at other companies or with high levels of expertise and deep insight, ensuring that at least one-third of candidates satisfy Tamron's independence criteria, to strengthen their function of supervising and advising management from an independent and objective standpoint.
+(1)Tamron appoints independent outside directors with management experience at other companies or with high levels of expertise and deep insight, ensuring that more than half of the candidates satisfy Tamron’s independence criteria, to strengthen their function of supervising and advising management from an independent and objective standpoint.

 【Principle 4-9.
-Criteria for Assessing the Independence of Independent Directors and Outside Audit & Supervisory Board Members】
+Criteria for Assessing the Independence of Independent Directors】

-The Company considers that an independent director or an outside Audit & Supervisory Board member (hereinafter, an “outside officers”) is independent if he/she satisfies the standards for independence specified by Tokyo Stock Exchange and does not fall under any of the following items.
+The Company considers that an outside director is independent if he/she satisfies the standards for independence specified by Tokyo Stock Exchange and does not fall under any of the following items.

 1.Executing person of the Company and its subsidiaries (hereinafter, the “Group”).